Enable NuGet auditing for your .NET projects

 <Project>

-Note that you can also check for vulnerabilities in your projects using the dotnet list package --vulnerable command.
+You can also check for vulnerabilities using the dotnet list package --vulnerable command.

-If you cannot fix a vulnerability yet, you can disable the warning per package using NoWarn on the PackageReference element.
-If the reference is transitive, you can add a direct reference to the vulnerable package.
+If you cannot fix a vulnerability immediately, suppress the warning per package using NoWarn on the PackageReference element.
+For transitive references, add a direct reference to the vulnerable package.

 MyProject.csproj (csproj (MSBuild project file))